'Explosion' near China-North Korea border causes small quake: Authorities

 It was unclear what caused the explosion.

-In the past, nuclear tests by Pyongyang have caused tremors and mini quakes around the northern border China shares with North Korea.
+In the past, nuclear tests by Pyongyang have caused tremors around the northern border China shares with North Korea.

+But the latest incident occurred more than 200 kilometres (125 miles) from Punggye-ri, the North's nuclear site under Mount Mantap.

+Analysts played down the tremor, saying it may have been caused by a number of factors.

+"Don't be alarmed just yet folks," tweeted Vipin Narang, a security studies professor at the Massachusetts Institute of Technology.
+"Mining explosions for example can cause small tremors."

+An official at South Korea's meteorological administration said there was "nothing in particular that can be detected through the seismic waves", according to the country's Yonhap news agency.

-In September 2017, a test conducted at North Korea's nuclear site at Punggye-ri under Mount Mantap triggered a 6.3-magnitude earthquake that was felt across China's northern border.
+In September 2017, a test conducted at North Korea's nuclear site at Punggye-ri triggered a 6.3-magnitude earthquake that was felt across China's northern border.

 Experts later cast doubt on that claim, with Jeffrey Lewis of the Middlebury Institute of Strategic Studies commenting that there was "no evidence" that it was unusable.